zetongqi/bertbot/README.md

 # bertbot

-## Chatbot and QA system using BERT model
+##  BERT model for chatbots and QA systems

 When training on a GPU, change tensorflow to tensorflow-gpu in Pipfile before activating vitural environment and installing dependencies